|

 naturalizing |

-- applied to plantings where the
+- applied to planting areas where the number of plants expand and

 multiply in the setting.
-For examples, daffodils
+For examples,

 (Narcissus) will often increase from a few